philosophydan/philosophydan.github.io/index.md

 </dl>

-I am an Associate Professor and Undergraduate Chair of [Philosophy at the University of Pennsylvania](http://philosophy.sas.upenn.edu/), and I do research primarily in **epistemology (including traditional, formal and social epistemology)** and **metaethics**.
+I am an Associate Professor and Undergraduate Chair of [Philosophy at the University of Pennsylvania](http://philosophy.sas.upenn.edu/), and I do research primarily in **epistemology (including traditional, formal, and social epistemology)** and **metaethics**.

 I have a secondary appointment as an Associate Professor of [Legal Studies and Business Ethics in the Wharton School of Business](https://lgst.wharton.upenn.edu/).
 During the Spring quarter of 2018, I was a [Fellow of the Dartmouth Institute for Cross Disciplinary Engagement](http://ice.dartmouth.edu/fellows-program/daniel-singer).